Privacy Statement - Use of Personal Information

 What are the most current CPXP certification exam statistics?

-175 candidates passed the exam, achieving the status of CPXP.
-Pass rate = 78% percent
+- 321 candidates passed the exam, achieving the status of CPXP.

 How can I offer Patient Experience Continuing Education Credits (PXEs) through my organization or for my learning programs?

 For the Patient Experience Continuing Education Credit (PXE) Application, ensure you are prepared to provide all required information, including presenter name(s), bios and educational information.
-Registration is an online process.
-Please note: Members of The Beryl Institute should login with your member username and password to receive member pricing.
+Applications are submitted through an online process.
 All applications undergo a full review process.
 Completing an application does not guarantee you will be approved to offer PXEs.
+PXI does offer reciprocity approval for Conference’s who have been approved for nursing credits.
+Please contact us for more information firstname.lastname@example.org